AT&T is one of the major network operators, or MNOs, in the United States. They were first started in 2000 as a spin off of Cingular Wireless.

 Check Verizon coverage in your area by using Verizon's official coverage map.

-You can AT&T coverage in your area by using AT&T's official coverage map.
+You can check AT&T coverage in your area by using AT&T's official coverage map.

 Check T-Mobile coverage in your area by using T-Mobile's official coverage map.

-AT&T supports VoLTE, Wi-Fi calling, visual voicemail, mobile hotspot, up to 4K video streaming quality (but only on the Elite plan), 5G access, eSIM, domestic data roaming, unlimited data roaming in Canada and Mexico, and free international texting from the U.S. to 120+ supported countries.
+All of AT&T’s plans include VoLTE, Wi-Fi calling, visual voicemail, mobile hotspot, 5G access, eSIM, domestic data roaming, unlimited data roaming in Canada and Mexico, and free international texting from the U.S. to over 120 supported countries.

-AT&T also includes AT&T Active Armor with all of their plans.
+AT&T also includes AT&T Active Armor with all of its plans.

 The Unlimited Starter plan gets the basic version of Active Armor, which includes spam and fraud call blocking.

-Unlimited Extra and Unlimited Elite get Active Armor Advanced, which includes spam and fraud call blocking, along with caller ID, identity monitoring, and expanded Wi-Fi protection.
+The Unlimited Extra and Unlimited Premium plans get Active Armor Advanced, which includes spam and fraud call blocking, along with caller ID, identity monitoring, and expanded Wi-Fi protection.

 Most unlocked phones will work with AT&T.